SAISD Mobile App

 Campus and District Philosophy:

-Woodlawn Academy aligns with the San Antonio Independent School District special education philosophy to promote inclusion and support students with disabilities in gaining college/career readiness and independent living skills.
+Woodlawn Academy is committed to servicing diverse learnings, including students with disabilities, Gifted and Talented, English Language Learners, and others.
+Woodlawn Academy communicates and aligns with the San Antonio Independent School District special education philosophy to promote inclusion and support students with disabilities in gaining college/career readiness and independent living skills.
 This will be accomplished through a rigorous, nurturing learning environment, high-quality instruction, and support services that enable all students to reach their full potential.
-Specifically, Woodlawn Academy aims to ensure that all learners have access to the International Baccalaureate program of instruction.
+Specifically, Woodlawn Academy aims to ensure that all learners have access to the International Baccalaureate programme of instruction.

 ARDs and IEPs: